 The Postbus was an Austrian Saurer 5GF post-war model which was drawn from a Movie Prop company in England and driven all the way to Austria for the shoot.
 Sadly, it appears it was scrapped some years later.
+In the movie, the license plate of the Postbus is RP 234916.
 The original Cable-Car, however, was preserved, in-keeping with Alpine custom.

 + The Saurer Post Bus at the Internet Movie Car Database

 - http://www.skialm-lofer.com/ - Ski Lofer

 - http://www.lofer.co.uk/ - Lofer English Langage

 - http://www.lofer.com/ - Lofer English Language

 Scene: Burton and Eastwood push the staff car over the cliff (00:49:24).